ethandpark/frostpunk-tutorial/README.md

 Animation is something that can help make a site have some extra *flair* that draws a user in and keeps them scrolling.
 Static websites are great, don't misunderstand.
 You can spend hours upon hours creating a beautiful layout with stunning images and a sharp typography design, all in the pursuit of making a website look great.
 Animations, however, are what help it *feel* great.

-Here, I am going to show you how to make two different elements for a website with compelling (and cool) animations - a parallax image header and a timeline that fades-in its contents after the user scrolls onto them.
+Here, I am going to show you how to make a header image with a compelling (and cool) animation - parallax.
 This tutorial does assume basic understanding of HTML/CSS and Javascript.
 So, assuming you at least know your way around the basics, let's get started.

 <div align="center">